BRIEF SUMMARY AND INTRODUCTION: Until just a few

 partners, a limited partnership always had to have at least

-The new "limited liability companies" have, in effect,
+The new limited liability company entities have, in effect,

 In addition, all 50 states and D.C. have now adopted a